bitplane/tldarc/README.md

 - [ ] Feed seen and domain data into a database
 - [x] Download commoncrawl indexes and extract domain names
+  - takes about 2.5 days on my 1gbps connection, 35GB of output data,
+    10TB of bandwidth, 50% of my 16 CPU cores due to fast C extraction.
 - [ ] Stream in certificate transparency data
   - [ ] Leave it running, publish periodically
 - [ ] Publish raw data files